Trauma-Informed Practice (TIP)

 Note: Completion of the online TIP Foundations course is required prior to attending the facilitated TIP Foundations course.

-In order to support cross-sector representation, each class will have 20 seats with four seats designated for each sector.
+In order to support cross-sector representation, each class will have a designated number of seats for each sector.
+In-person session will be limited to 20 seats (four for each sector) and virtual sessions will be limited to 25 seats (five for each sector).
 If your selected date is full for your sector, please check alternative dates.
 Note: where there are available seats designated to a specific sector three weeks prior to the start date of the course, those seats will be made available on a first-come, first-served basis to any JPSAV member.

-Go to the "SCHEDULE OF VIRTUAL TIP FOUNDATIONS COURSES" tab below.
+Go to the "SCHEDULE OF FACILITATED TIP FOUNDATIONS COURSES" tab below.

 From the list of scheduled offerings, select a date of training with your preferred format (in-person or virtual) and location.